-4. I have heard learned counsel for the parties and, with their assistance have perused the material available on record.

-5. Firstly, the Tribunal determined that the appellant did not duly verify the Election Petition and its accompanying Annexures under Order VI Rule 15 of the Civil Procedure Code, 1908.
+- 5. I have heard learned counsel for the parties and, with their assistance have perused the material available on record. - 6.
+Firstly, the Tribunal determined that the appellant did not duly verify the Election Petition and its accompanying Annexures under Order VI Rule 15 of the Civil Procedure Code, 1908.
 Consequently, the appellant failed to adhere to the mandatory provisions outlined in Rule 62(3) of the Rules, 2015.
-Secondly, the Tribunal determined that appellant specifically leveled allegations against polling staff, but none from them except Presiding Officer has been made party.
-Moreover, the appellant has not provided proof in the form of postal or courier receipts to substantiate that copies of the Petition were sent to the respondents before filing.
-Thus, the appellant must comply with the requirement outlined in Rule 61(a) (b) of the Rules, 2015.
-It would be advantageous to reproduce the aforementioned rules as well as Rule 64 of the said Rules as follows: -

-"61.
-The Petitioner shall join as respondents to his election petition-

-(a) all contesting candidates; and

-(b) any other person against whom any allegation, if any, of corrupt or illegal practice is made and shall serve personally or by courier service or registered post on each such respondent a copy of his Petition.

-62(3) Every election petition and every schedule or annexure to that Petition shall be signed by the Petitioner and verified in the manner laid down in the Code of Civil Procedure, 1908, for the verification of pleadings.
+Secondly, the Tribunal determined that the appellant though Photostat copies of postal receipts attached to memo of petition, but it does not show that copy of petition had been sent to the respondents before filing the petition.
+Thus, the appellant must comply with the requirement outlined in Rule 61(b) of the Rules, 2015.
+It would be advantageous to reproduce the aforementioned rules as well as Rule 64 of the said Rules as follows:- - "61.
+The Petitioner shall join as respondents to his election petition- - (a) all contesting candidates; and - (b) any other person against whom any allegation, if any, of corrupt or illegal practice is made and shall serve personally or by courier service or registered post on each such respondent a copy of his Petition. - 62(3).
+Every election petition and every schedule or annexure to that Petition shall be signed by the Petitioner and verified in the manner laid down in the Code of Civil Procedure, 1908, for the verification of pleadings.